HSLdevcom/jore4-jore3-importer/README.md

 * The `prepareTransmodelExportStep` step deletes the data found from the target tables.
 * The `exportScheduledStopPointsStep` step imports scheduled stop points from the importer's database to the Jore 4 database.
 * The `exportLinesStep` step imports lines from the importer's database to the Jore 4 database.
 * The `exportRoutesStep` step imports route metadata from the importer's database to the Jore 4 database.
+This step imports a route metadata to the Jore 4 database only if the line which owns the processed route metadata was imported to the Jore 4 database by the `exportLinesStep` step.
 * The `exportRouteGeometriesStep` step imports route geometries from the importer's database to the Jore 4 database.
+Note that this step imports only the route geometries of route metadatas which were imported to the Jore 4 database by the `exportRoutesStep` step.
-* The `exportJourneyPatternsStep` imports journey pattern metadata (not including actual stop point sequences) from the importer's database to the Jore 4 database.
+* The `exportJourneyPatternsStep` step imports journey pattern metadata (not including actual stop point sequences) from the importer's database to the Jore 4 database.
+This step creates one journey pattern per route metadata which was imported to the Jore 4 database by the `exportRoutesStep` step.
-* The `exportJourneyPatternStopsStep` imports the sequence of scheduled stop point references for each journey pattern from the importer's database to the Jore 4 database
+* The `exportJourneyPatternStopsStep`  step imports the sequence of scheduled stop point references for each journey pattern from the importer's database to the Jore 4 database.
+Note that this step processes the scheduled stop points of a journey pattern only if the journey pattern was imported to the Jore 4 database by the `exportJourneyPatternsStep` step.

 A single Spring Batch `Step` which imports data from the importer's database to the Jore 4 database consists of these three components: